Roy-wonji/WeaveDI/Sources/WeaveDI.docc/en.lproj/MIGRATION-2.0.0.md

 ## Using UnifiedDI as Single Entry Point

 If your team wants to unify with one API instead of `DI`/`DIAsync`, we recommend `UnifiedDI`.
-Internally, it uses `DependencyContainer.live` to provide type-safe registration/resolution.
+Internally, it uses `WeaveDI.Container.live` to provide type-safe registration/resolution.

 Cheat sheet (Before → UnifiedDI)